digitalmaster/roam-memo/README.md

 ![Demo Preview](https://user-images.githubusercontent.com/1279335/189250105-656e6ba3-7703-46e6-bc71-ee8c5f3e39ab.gif)

-## What is "Spaced Repetition"
+## What is "Spaced Repetition"?

-Spaced repetition is a technique for studying where you review flashcards based on how well you remember them.
-Instead of reviewing every card in order, you review cards that were harder to remember more often, and cards that were easier to remember less often.
-This helps you review the cards that you need to work on more, and avoid wasting time reviewing cards that you already know well.
+Spaced repetition is a study technique where you review information based on how well you remember it.
+Instead of reviewing all cards equally, you focus more on difficult cards and less on easy ones.
+This method helps you reinforce material that needs more attention, saving time on reviewing familiar content.

-This plugin allows you to tag important information with a special tag, and over time it will help you move the information from short term memory to long term memory.
+It's the most effective method for transferring a large amount of knowledge from short-term to long-term memory.

 ## Installation

-Just install through Roam Depot, then go to settings and configure the page tags you want to use for reviews (default is `#memo`) and that's it.
-Enjoy.
+Just install "Memo" via Roam Depot.

-## Usage
+## Getting Started

-To use the Memo plugin for studying flashcards:

-1. Create a new page and add the #memo tag to it.
+1. Tag any block you wish to memorize with `#memo` (or any of your configured tags).
-2. Open the plugin from the side panel.
+2. Launch the app by clicking the "Review" button in the sidebar.
-3. Begin reviewing the flashcards.
+3. Start reviewing the flashcards.

-> Tip: If the block nested blocks they will be treated as answers and initially hidden.
-Click the "Show Answer" button to reveal them.
+> **Tip:** Child blocks are treated as "answers" and are initially hidden.
+Click "Show Answer" to reveal them.

-> Tip: Blocks added directly to the page are automatically added as cards without needed to add the page tag to them

 ## Features

-### Multi Tag Support (aka decks)
+### Multi Deck Support

-To create separate decs just got to our plugin settings page, find the "Tag Pages" field and add a comma separated list of all the pages you want to use as decks.
-For example, if you want to create a deck for "Spanish" and another for "French" you would add `Spanish, French` to the field.
+Create multiple decks by navigating to the plugin settings and entering a comma-separated list of tags in the "Tag Pages" field.
+For example, use `Spanish, French` to establish decks for each language you're learning.

-> To use tags that have commas in them just wrap them in quotes.
-For example, "Page, with Comma".
+> **Tip:** For tags names that contain commas, enclose them in quotes, e.g., "Page, with Comma".

 ### Text Masking

-Text Masking or Cloze Deletion is a technique where you hide or mask a part of the text to test your understanding or to make it harder to memorize.
-To mask a part of text, you can use two different methods:

-- Highlighting the text and adding ^^ on both sides of the text you want to mask.
-Example: ^^hide me^^
+Text masking, or Cloze Deletion, challenges your recall by hiding parts of the text.
+Apply text masking by:

-- Wrapping the text with single brackets { }.
-Example: {hide me too}.
+- Enclosing the desired text with `^^`, e.g., `^^hide me^^`.
+- Or, using braces `{}`, e.g., `{hide me too}`.

 ### Daily Limits

-You can set a daily limit for the number of cards you want to review.
+You can set a daily review limit.
 This is useful if you want to limit the time you spend reviewing cards.
-We ensure at least ~25% of cards are new cards.
+We ensure at least ~25% of cards are new cards to keep things balanced.

 You can set the daily limit in the plugin settings page.